ON THIS PAGE: You will learn about the different types of treatments doctors use for people with testicular cancer. Use the menu to see other pages.

 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

 Surgery for cancer involves the removal of the tumor and, sometimes, some surrounding healthy tissue during an operation.
-Radical orchiectomy, also called inguinal orchiectomy, is most often the first treatment for testicular cancer.
-It is also usually the way that the cancer is diagnosed.
+For testicular cancer, the diagnosis is most often made by removing the cancerous testicle through an incision in the groin.
+This is called a radical inguinal orchiectomy.
 In addition to a radical orchiectomy, other types of surgery may be done for testicular cancer at different times in the treatment schedule.
-Each of these types of surgery are described further below.
+Each of these types of surgery is described below.
 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.

 Radical inguinal orchiectomy

 Orchiectomy is used to diagnose and treat both early-stage and later-stage seminoma and non-seminoma.
-For later-stage cancer, a radical inguinal orchiectomy may, occasionally, be delayed until after treatment with chemotherapy is finished (see Chemotherapy, below).
+For later-stage cancer, a radical inguinal orchiectomy may, occasionally, not be done until treatment with chemotherapy has finished (see "Chemotherapy," below).

 If a decision is made to perform an orchiectomy, a sample of blood will be collected before surgery to test for levels of serum tumor markers because they are often helpful in planning treatment and follow-up care.
-For example, increasing or consistently high AFP or beta-hCG after surgery is a sign that the cancer has spread.
-In this situation, a patient usually needs chemotherapy (see below) even if the metastases cannot be seen on imaging tests.
+(See Diagnosis for more information about serum tumor markers.)
+For example, increasing or consistently high alpha-fetoprotein (AFP) or beta human chorionic gonadotropin (beta-hCG) after surgery is a sign that the cancer has spread.
+In this situation, a patient usually needs chemotherapy (see below), even if the metastases cannot be seen on imaging tests.

 Side effects of orchiectomy

-The removal of 1 testicle typically does not affect a man’s testosterone level if he still has the other testicle and it is a normal size.
-If a man’s testosterone level is reduced, symptoms may include depression or other mood changes, fatigue, decreased sex drive, inability to achieve a normal erection especially in the morning, and hot flashes, as well as loss of muscle and bone mass in the long term.
+The removal of 1 testicle usually does not affect the body's testosterone level if there is still another testicle and it is normal size.
+When testosterone level is reduced, symptoms may include depression or other mood changes, fatigue, decreased sex drive, inability to achieve a normal erection, and hot flashes, as well as loss of muscle and bone mass in the long term.
+People with low testosterone levels after orchiectomy can be treated with supplemental testosterone.

-Orchiectomy is unlikely to make a man unable to father a biological child because the remaining testicle will still produce sperm.
-However, about 25% of men with testicular cancer are infertile even before being diagnosed with cancer.
-It appears that the cancer itself and/or the reason the cancer developed may cause some men to become infertile.
+Orchiectomy is unlikely to make someone unable to produce a biological child because the remaining testicle will still produce sperm.
+However, about 25% of people with testicular cancer are infertile even before they are diagnosed with cancer.
+It appears that the cancer itself and/or factors that contributed to the development of the cancer may cause some people to become infertile.
 Sperm counts often improve after the testicle with cancer is removed.

-If the removal of both testicles is performed, the man will no longer produce sperm or testosterone and will not be able to biologically produce children.
-If the doctor recommends removing the testicle in a man with 1 testicle, semen is usually analyzed twice before surgery to check if the man’s sperm are fully functioning.
-If the sperm are functional, then sperm banking is usually recommended, so that he may be able to have children later if he wishes.
-In addition, for men who have had both testicles removed, testosterone replacement therapy will be needed.
+If both testicles are removed, the body will no longer produce sperm or testosterone and the person will not be able to biologically produce children.
+If the doctor recommends removing both testicles or the testicle in someone with 1 testicle, semen is usually analyzed before surgery to evaluate sperm count and function.
+If adequate numbers of functional sperm are present, then sperm banking is usually recommended, so that producing children in the future may be a possibility.
+In addition, testosterone replacement therapy will be needed if both testicles are removed.
 Learn more about preserving fertility and sexual health.

 Reconstructive surgery after orchiectomy

-Men can decide if they want an artificial or prosthetic testicle implanted in the scrotum.
-A prosthetic testicle generally has a weight and texture that is somewhat like a normal testicle but not exactly the same.
-Some men find that a prosthetic testicle is uncomfortable, and some prefer not to have one.
-Each man is encouraged to talk with his doctor about whether he wants one and the best timing for this implantation if wanted.
-Some men prefer to wait until after the active treatment period is over to give this option full consideration.
+Patients can decide if they want an artificial or prosthetic testicle implanted in the scrotum.
+A prosthetic testicle generally has a weight and texture that is similar to a normal testicle but not exactly the same.
+Some people find that a prosthetic testicle is uncomfortable, and some prefer not to have one at all.
+You are encouraged to talk with your doctor about whether you want one and the best timing for this implantation, if wanted.
+Some people prefer to wait until after the active treatment period is over to give this option full consideration.

 Surveillance after orchiectomy

-After having a radical inguinal orchiectomy, an option for men with clinical stage I seminoma and non-seminoma may be surveillance.
+After having a radical inguinal orchiectomy, an option for people with clinical stage I testicular cancer (seminoma or non-seminoma) may be surveillance.
+The advantage of surveillance is that patients may avoid additional treatment that may not be needed.
 With surveillance, the patient is monitored closely, and active treatment begins only if the cancer recurs.
-This option involves regular doctor appointments for physical examinations, blood tests for tumor markers, CT scans, and chest x-rays.
+This option involves regular doctor appointments for physical examinations, blood tests for tumor markers, computed tomography (CT) scans, and chest x-rays.
 This approach requires dedication by the doctor and patient to stick to the surveillance schedule so that any recurrence can be detected at an early stage.
-It is only considered as an option if AFP and beta-hCG levels are normal or return to normal after the cancerous testicle is removed.
+It is only considered as an option if AFP and beta-hCG levels are normal or return to normal after the testicle with cancer is removed.

-The main advantage of surveillance is that it avoids any further treatment after orchiectomy − such as chemotherapy, radiation therapy, or additional surgery − for the 82% of men with seminoma and 75% of men with non-seminoma who are not likely to have the disease return after orchiectomy.
+The main advantage of surveillance is that it avoids any further treatment after orchiectomy — such as chemotherapy, radiation therapy, or additional surgery — for the 82% of patients with seminoma and 75% of patients with non-seminoma who will not have the disease return after orchiectomy.
 For an individual patient, the risk of recurrence may be higher or lower based on risk factors determined by the pathologist’s examination of the tumor after the testicle has been removed.

 Retroperitoneal lymph node dissection (RPLND)

-This is surgery to remove the retroperitoneal lymph nodes that lie at the back of the abdomen.
-RPLND is usually performed as an open operation with an incision down the middle of the abdomen.
+This is surgery to remove the retroperitoneal lymph nodes, which lie at the back of the abdomen in front of the spine.
+RPLND is usually performed as an open operation with an incision, or cut, down the middle of the abdomen.
 RPLND is a complex surgery requiring experience and skill to remove all of the appropriate lymph nodes and to lessen the side effects of the operation.
 RPLND should only be done by a surgeon who is highly experienced with this operation.
-Some surgeons perform laparoscopic RPLND, which uses several smaller incisions instead of the 1 large incision, but that approach is still being studied, requires a surgeon skilled in the procedure, and may not be as effective.
+Some surgeons perform laparoscopic RPLND, which uses several smaller incisions instead of the 1 large incision, but that approach is still being studied, requires a surgeon skilled in the procedure, may not be as effective, and may have risks.

 Read below to learn more about when RPLND may be used.